Eddie Linden: Early life

-Linden was born as an illegitimate child to Irish parents in Motherwell, Scotland.
-He was baptised as John Edward Glackin, but became Edward Linden upon being adopted by Mary Glenn and Eddie Linden (the latter being related to his mother through marriage), whom he came to regard as his parents.
-He grew up in the mining town of Bellshill, 2 miles from Motherwell and 10 miles south of Glasgow.
-In 1944, Mary died, and her widower Eddie, a miner, remarried a Scottish Presbyterian woman who disliked the young Edward.
+Linden was born John Edward Glackin in Motherwell, Lanarkshire, on 5 May 1935, the illegitimate child of Irish parents Elizabeth Glackin and Joseph Watters.
+Linden never knew his birth father.
+His name was changed to Edward Sean Linden upon being adopted by Mary Glenn and coal miner Eddie Linden, whom he came to regard as his true parents; his adoptive father was actually related to Elizabeth by marriage.
+Linden was raised Roman Catholic in Bellshill.
+Mary died in 1944 and Eddie married a Presbyterian woman who disliked the young Linden.
 She failed to have him put in an asylum, so instead had him sent to an orphanage run by the Sisters of Charity.
-He never knew his biological father Joe (Joseph) Waters/Watters, but did know his biological mother, Bessie (Elizabeth) Glackin.
-Linden was educated at Holy Family school in Mossend and St Patrick's school in New Stevenston.
+He was educated at Holy Family school in Mossend and St Patrick's school in New Stevenston.

-At the age of 14, he was "released" from the orphanage, and often slept rough.
-He was put to work in a coal mine, and after being fired from this job, worked in a steel mill.
+At the age of 14, Linden was "released" from the orphanage, and was often homeless.
+He was put to work in a coal mine, then worked in a steel mill after being fired from mining.
 He was also employed as a ticket collector and porter at Hamilton West railway station.
-Linden was rejected for national service conscription in the army as he was deemed underweight and suffered from a duodenal ulcer.
-Having been raised as a Roman Catholic, he also struggled with his homosexuality, and even sought medical treatment from doctors, but abandoned this after falling out with the staff.
+He was rejected for conscription as he was deemed underweight and suffered from a duodenal ulcer.
+Linden's religious upbringing caused him to struggle with his homosexuality, and he even sought treatment from doctors, but abandoned this after falling out with the medical staff.